MileHacker Logo

 • Local buses connect smaller towns within every region.

-• Car rental offers maximum flexibility for exploring remote areas.
+• Car rental offers the most flexibility for exploring remote areas.

 • Vigo and Santiago have international airports.

-• Porto (Portugal) is a key global hub nearby.
+• Porto (Portugal) is an essential global hub nearby.

 Extended Trip Planning Tools